marcsances/td/README.md

 ## Testing

 Clone repository and run ``npm install`` then ``npm start``.

+Visual Studio Build Tools and Python 3 are required for building on Windows.

 Tested on Windows 10 and Ubuntu 16.04 LTS, both with no serious compatibility issues. *I need help for macOS testing!*